KSP-CKAN/CKAN/Spec.md

 ##### kind

+Specifies the type of package the .ckan file represents.
+Allowed values:

+- `package` or empty - the default, a normal installable module
-Specifies the type of package the .ckan file delivers.
-This field defaults to `package`, the other option (and presently the only time the field is explicitly declared) is `metapackage`.
-Metapackages allow for a distributable .ckan file that has relationships to other mods while having no `download` of its own. **v1.6**
+- `metapackage` - a distributable .ckan file that has relationships to other mods while having no `download` of its own. **v1.6**
+- `dlc` - A paid expansion from SQUAD, which CKAN can detect but not install.
+Also has no `download`. **v1.28**

 ##### provides